smithy-lang/smithy-rs/design/src/smithy/event_streams.md

 The `Receiver` has more logic to handle buffering data and possibly errors.

 Server and client serialize similarly.
 Serializing for `CapturePokemonOperation` on the server, with `serialize_capture_pokemon_operation_response`:
-1. Sets the `content-type` header to `application/vnd.amazon.eventstream`
+1. Sets the `content-type` HTTP header to `application/vnd.amazon.eventstream`
 2. Converts the `EventStreamSender` in the event stream structure into a `MessageStreamAdapter` with a marshaller for the error and data types
    1. [This](https://github.com/awslabs/smithy-rs/blob/8f7e03ff8a84236955a65dba3d21c4bdbf17a9f4/codegen-server/src/main/kotlin/software/amazon/smithy/rust/codegen/server/smithy/protocols/ServerHttpBoundProtocolGenerator.kt#L511) is where it is generated
 3. Gives the body back to hyper